Jordan Kyrou Trade Destinations: Odds For Blues Winger To Be Moved At Trade Deadline

 Staying Home?

-So why would the Sabres be buyers?
-The Sabres missed the playoffs by just seven points last season and by a mere point in 2022-23.
-The team’s front office and fans went into this season with optimism before the major skid.
+Why would the Sabres be buyers?
+The Sabres missed the playoffs by just seven points in 2023-24 and by a mere point in 2022-23.
+The team’s front office and fans went into this season with optimism before a major skid meant three years in a row with no playoff hockey in Buffalo.

 Sports betting in Missouri is just months away from being launched, and BetMissouri is your resource to learn all about the online sportsbooks that will be licensed in the state and the Missouri sports betting promos that will be available to new customers.